Laura Kabler OswellPartner

 - A financial institution in connection with regulatory inquiries regarding capital requirements.

-- 1st Century Bancshares and former board members in obtaining the dismissal of a putative class action stemming from 1st Century’s acquisition by Midland Financial, the holding company of MidFirst Bank.
+- 1st Century Bancshares and former board members in obtaining the dismissal – upheld on appeal – of a putative class action stemming from 1st Century’s acquisition by Midland Financial, the holding company of MidFirst Bank.
+This was the first ruling validating a Delaware forum selection bylaw under California state law.

 - Valeant Pharmaceuticals in connection with its proposed acquisition of Allergan.